rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ### Check logs

-If you cannot start your application take a look at your logs to see if they contain further information regarding the issue.
-This guide should help with making use of your logs.
+If you can’t start your service, [look at your logs](https://www.digitalocean.com/community/tutorials/how-to-view-and-configure-linux-logs-on-ubuntu-and-centos) to see if they contain information about the issue.

+### Next steps
-Once you're sure the application is running you'll want to [take a look at the server resources it is consuming](/how-to/checking-system-load-on-linux).
+Once you're sure the application is running, check [the server resources](/how-to/checking-system-load-on-linux) that your application is consuming.